 We make mention of two approaches that model and analyze the behavior of extreme events.
 These are the Peak over Threshold approach that utilizes the GPD distribution and the Block Maxima Approach which more popularly utilizes the GEV distribution and the more recent introduction of the Generalized Logistic distribution.
 In figure 1, we observe from the probability distribution density functions of the GPD, GEV and GL that the tails are similar in distribution.
-As such, the three distributions are asymptotically equivalent in their tails (Nidhin et al 2013).
+As such, the three distributions are asymptotically equivalent in their tails [11].
 It is with this equivalence in the tails that we focus our attention on the three distributions to model extreme stock returns.

-Figure 1: Probability density functions of GEV(max), GEV(min), GP and GL distributions.
+Figure 1: Probability density functions of GEV (max), GEV (min), GP and GL distributions.

 The Peak over Threshold Approach models all values that exceed a fixed or high level threshold.
 This approach follows the Pickands-Balkema-de Haan (1975) theorem.
 The theorem indicates that the limiting distribution of excesses over a high enough threshold provides a theoretical foundation for us to use the GPD to develop estimators and quantiles.
 The GPD is argued to be more advantageous than the GEV and GL as it makes use of more data points from the tails.
 As such, there exists a greater number of available data for the model to fit.
 However, this approach has two drawbacks: choosing a suitable threshold and being subjected to serial dependence.
 The choice of a threshold is critical as if it is too high then there are less observations available for accurate estimation and if too low will lead to many central observations in the sample.
-Additionally, EVT is based on the assumption that the extremes are independent and identically distributed.
-As financial returns tend to cluster and have high serial dependence, the GP approach is more likely to violate the i.i.d assumption that underlies the EVT concept.
+Additionally, EVT is based on the assumption that the extremes are independence, the GP approach is more likely to violate the i.i.d assumption that underlies the EVT concept.
 Also take into consideration the modelling of extreme events using the sub period technique that is of focus in this paper.
 This modelling approach is not fit for assuming the GPD distribution.
 As such, we focus on the GEV and GL distributions.

-The Block maxima approach utilizes the assumption that the log returns are in-dependent and identically distributed.
-It is realized as a traditional method that groups the returns into non-overlapping blocks of equal length and models the maxima of each adjoining block with a suitable distribution.
+The Block maxima approach utilizes the assumption that the log returns are independent and identically distributed.
+It is realized as a traditional method that groups the returns into nonoverlapping blocks of equal length and models the maxima of each adjoining block with a suitable distribution.
 The choice of block size is very critical as there exists a bias-variance trade off between the block length and the number of blocks.
-This traditional approach follows the Fisher, Tippet (1928) and Gnedenko (1943) theorem.
+This traditional approach follows the [12] and Gnedenko (1943) theorem.
 The theorem indicates that under EVT, the limiting distribution of the extremes collected over non-overlapping time periods of equal length, after being normalized and centered, ought to be one of the three distributions that make up the GEV family (Weibull, Gumbel and Frechet distribution).

 If shape parameter is 0, then it is the Gumbel distribution; if shape parameter is greater than 0, it is the Weibull distribution and if less than 0, it is Frechet distribution.
 We take particular note of the shape parameter which governs the shape of the distribution, where larger absolute values of shape parameter imply heavier tailed distributions.
-Gilli and Kellezi (2006) and Tolikas (2007) are two of the many works that have proven extreme financial returns generally follow the Frechet distribution, a distribution with a heavy left tail.
+[8] And [9] are two of the many works that have proven extreme financial returns generally follow the Frechet distribution, a distribution with a heavy left tail.